godaddy/hostwriter/README.md

 ![Build Status](https://travis-ci.org/godaddy/hostwriter.svg?branch=master)

+> ⚠️ **DEPRECATED**: This package is no longer maintained and should not be used in new projects.
+Please consider using alternative solutions for host file management.

 ## Installation

 First, an important note.
 By default, most operating systems protect your host file by restricting write permissions.